Last Updated: April 16, 2026

 Conclusion

-In the next part (Part 4), we will move on to DMA Circular Mode for multiple channels.
-This mode allows continuous data acquisition without restarting DMA, making it highly efficient for real-time applications such as sensor monitoring, data logging, and control systems.
+In the next part of the series (Part 4), we will focus on ADC with multiple channels using DMA Circular Mode.
+This mode enables uninterrupted, continuous data acquisition without the need to restart the DMA, making it far more efficient for real-time applications such as sensor monitoring, data logging, and closed-loop control systems.